-- 2. Q. What is the decision if a player, after receiving the approval of the Referee to leave the field of play because of slight injury or other cause, places himself near the touch-line and puts his foot into the field causing an opponent to fall? - A. The player should be cautioned and the game re-started by a direct free-kick because the offence occurred within the field of play. - 3. q.
-Should the Referee award a penalty-kick when a defending player is ordered off the field for kicking or striking an opponent within the penalty-area? - A. Yes, provided the ball was in play at the moment when the offence was committed. - 4.
+- 2. Q. What is the decision if a player, after receiving the approval of the Referee to leave the field of play because of slight injury or other cause, places himself near the touch-line and puts his foot into the field causing an opponent to fall? - A. The player should be cautioned and the game re-started by a direct free-kick because the offence occurred within the field of play. - 3.
+Q. Should the Referee award a penalty-kick when a defending player is ordered off the field for kicking or striking an opponent within the penalty-area? - A. Yes, provided the ball was in play at the moment when the offence was committed. - 4.
 Q. If a player intentionally lies on the ball for an unreasonable length of time, is he guilty of ungentlemanly conduct? - A. Yes.
 He must be cautioned, and an indirect free-kick awarded to the opposing team.
 In case of repetition of the offence, he must be sent off the field. - 5.
 Q. How should the game be re-started if, when the ball is about to be dropped within the penalty-area, a defending player strikes an opponent before the ball touched the ground? - A. After having taken the appropriate action in relation to the offence the Referee should drop the ball.
-If the misconduct took place inside the penalty-area he must not award a penalty-kick because the ball was not in play at the time the offence was committed. - 6. q.
-What action should the Referee take if a player of the defending team, other than the goalkeeper, standing outside the penalty-area, intentionally handles the ball within the penalty-area? - A. He should penalise the player by awarding a penalty-kick because the offence took place within the penalty-area. - 7.
+If the misconduct took place inside the penalty-area he must not award a penalty-kick because the ball was not in play at the time the offence was committed. - 6.
+Q. What action should the Referee take if a player of the defending team, other than the goalkeeper, standing outside the penalty-area, intentionally handles the ball within the penalty-area? - A. He should penalise the player by awarding a penalty-kick because the offence took place within the penalty-area. - 7.
 Q. What action should the Referee take if two players of the same team commit ungentlemanly or violent conduct towards each other on the field of play? - A. The Referee should caution them or dismiss them from the field of play and re-start the game by an indirect free-kick. - 8.
-Q. If a player who enters or returns to the field of play without receiving a signal from the Referee to do so, and who, apart from this, commits another more serious infringement, e.g. handles the ball or strikes an opponent, how should he be penalised?
-A. The Referee should punish the more serious infringement. - 9.
-Q. If a Referee cautions a player who in turn apologises for his misconduct, can the Referee omit to report the incident?
-A. No. all cautions must be reported.
+Q. If a player who enters or returns to the field of play without receiving a signal from the Referee to do so, and who, apart from this, commits another more serious infringement, e.g. handles the ball or strikes an opponent, how should he be penalised? - A.1.
+The Referee shall caution the player for entering or returning to the field of play without having received a signal from the Referee.

+2. The Referee shall furthermore punish the more serious infringement. - 9.
+Q. If a Referee cautions a player who in turn apologises for his misconduct, can the Referee omit to report the incident? - A. No, all cautions must be reported.